 You can also use natural tools to help your dog fight cancer.
 Mild holistic treatments exist and can be even more effective when combined with conventional treatments.
 Nutrition, specifically antioxidants, and remedies based on natural ingredients can be major assets in the fight.

-Read on for our suggestions on a natural product for cancer in dogs (the PiptoPet).
+Read on for our suggestions on a natural product (the PiptoPet).

 Curcumin, the active ingredient in turmeric, is a powerful anti-inflammatory.
 It is recognized as having the ability to kill cancer cells in the early stages of their development.
 It is therefore the holistic remedy of choice for canine cancer and is easy to find.

 Many people are turning to medicinal mushrooms as a natural alternative for dog cancer.
 I am thinking for example of the well-known Chaga, which can helps reduce the growth of tumors in the lungs, stomach and breast tissue.
 Hericium, another type of mushroom, is useful in the fight against leukemia and liver cancer.

 A Good Nutrition